Billotais/TDDE09_project/README.md

+# Abstract

+From the baseline system, we decided to develop two different independent systems.

+On one side, we tried to improve the accuracy of the parser by changing some aspect of the training and prediction algorithms, but we kept the same simple percepton.
+We implemented better features and non-projective tree support with the SWAP operation We also tried to use beam-search instead of greedy-search during both training and parsing, but we got some unexpected results.
+We experimented with arc-eager transition based system instead of arc-standard and with sentence generation to provide the parser with a bigger training data set, but we decided not to include theses changes for various reasons.

+In parallel, we developped ...

 # Get up and running
 This is a guide to get started as quickly as possible with the advanced system, for a more detailed explanation of each class, refer to the